-HS208 FOOD & BEVERAGE SERVICE (3)
+HS208 MANAGING FOOD & BEVERAGE SERVICE (4)

-The purpose of this course is to prepare the students with the practical attitude, knowledge, and skills to become effective and successful supervisors and managers in food and beverage operations.
-The emphasis will be on service management, leadership skills development, menu development and management of different restaurant styles and procedures.
-Course offering: Fall only.
+The purpose of this course is to prepare the students with the practical attitudes, knowledge, and skills to become effective and successful employees, supervisors and managers in food and beverage operations.
+The emphasis will be on essentials of good table service, service skills development, styles and specialized forms of service, day-to-day service operation management, and standard operating procedure manual development, training program and leadership skills development.
+Course offering: Fall & Spring only.
 Prerequisite: HS150